Why is it important that I stay hydrated?

 - Stop urinating

-There is no official standard for how much water you should drink every day.
-Recommendations vary according to your age, sex, weight, activity level, medical condition and whether you’re pregnant or breastfeeding.
+There is no official standard for how much water you should drink daily.
+Recommendations vary according to age, sex, weight, activity level, medical condition and whether you are pregnant or breastfeeding.

 Your daily fluid intake is the amount of fluids you consume from food and beverages throughout the day.
 It comes from various sources.
-But plain drinking water is one of the best ways to make sure you're fully hydrated.
+But plain drinking water is one of the best ways to ensure you are fully hydrated.

 Here are five tips from the Center for Disease Control and Prevention (CDC) to help you increase your water intake and hydrate healthily:

 - Add a taste to your plain water with a wedge of lemon, lime or cucumber.
-It’ll liven up the flavor without adding calories or sugar.
+It will liven up the flavor without adding calories or sugar.

 - Choose water over sugar-filled juices or soda.

 - Drink water with your meals.
-You’ll reduce your daily calorie count and save money when eating out.
+You will reduce your daily calorie count and save money when eating out.

 - Keep filled, freezer-safe water bottles in the freezer for convenient, portable ice water at a moment’s notice.